 - It is a straightforward set of rules, close enough to D&D to be recognizable, yet specific to Tekumel.
 It only takes 10 minutes to roll up characters.

 - Retro gaming is in.
-EPT is easily suited to Old School-style of roleplaying, since it invented Old School.
+EPT is easily suited to Old School-style of roleplaying since it helped invent Old School.

-- It costs $25 from Tita's House of Games or $11 for the electronic version from DriveThruRPGs for a complete playable game.
+- It costs $10 for the PDF or $20 for a POD book from DriveThruRPG for a complete playable game.
 All the monsters, all the neat treasures, all the nations, all the non-humans, all the politics, everything.

 - Moving to another set of rules once your players are hooked and you are more familiar with the setting is not that hard.
 Either you can convert your characters to the new system, or you just start over with new characters, perhaps ones from within Tsolyani society.

 The SettingOnce you've read the EPT rules, the next step is to get more familiar with Tékumel.
-For this I have a low cost suggestion -- read The Man of Gold and Flamesong, the first two novel by Professor Barker.
-Though they are out of print, I found many copies of each for just a few bucks including shipping on Amazon and ABEBooks.com.
+For this I have a low-cost suggestion -- read The Man of Gold and Flamesong, the first two novels by Professor Barker.
+Man of Gold has Kindle and POD versions.
+I found many old paperback copies of each for just a few bucks including shipping on Amazon and ABEBooks.com.
 These books give you a feel for the world and how things work.